Important Deadline Approaching

 What is a pass-through entity tax (PTET)?

 In 2017, the Tax Cuts and Jobs Act (TCJA) limited the deduction business owners could take for state and local taxes on income and property to $10,000.
 This impacted high tax states the hardest.
-States realized the same limit didn’t apply to businesses at a corporate level, and the pass-through equity tax (PTET) was born.
-In 2018, Connecticut became the first and only state to adopt a mandatory PTET; other states followed with a voluntary PTET.
+States realized the same limit didn’t apply to businesses at a corporate level, and the pass-through entity tax (PTET) was born.

 What is the NY State PTET election?

 The PTET is not automatic; businesses must opt in to take the PTET each year.
-Once a business does opt in, the election is irrevocable for that year.
-For 2021, the opt in election period was in October.
-Starting this year and each year going forward, the opt in election must be made by no later than March 15.
+The opt in election must be made by no later than March 15.
 If a business does not want the PTET, no action is required.

 What is the benefit of opting in to take the NY state PTET?

-Businesses that opt in will receive a based on the PTET paid, while their owners may be eligible for a PTET credit on their NY state income tax returns.
+Businesses that opt in will receive a Federal tax deduction based on the PTET paid, while their owners may be eligible for a PTET credit on their NY state income tax returns.

 Is there any potential downside to opting in?